 Investments in unconsolidated entities are accounted for using the cost or equity method.
-The System applies the equity method of accounting for investments in unconsolidated entities when its ownership or membership interest is 50% or less and the System exercises significant influence over the operating and financial policies of the investee.
+The System applies the equity method of accounting for investments in unconsolidated entities when its ownership or membership interest is 50% or less and the System has the ability to exercise significant influence over the operating and financial policies of the investee.
 All other unconsolidated entities are accounted for using the cost method.
 The income (loss) on health care-related unconsolidated entities is included in other revenue in the accompanying condensed consolidated statements of operations and changes in net assets.
-The income or loss on non-health-related unconsolidated entities is included within other nonoperating income (loss), net.
+The income or loss on non-health-related unconsolidated entities is included within other nonoperating loss, net.